-ENVS& 101|Intro to Environmental Science w/Lab [M/S]
+ENVS& 101|Intro to Environmental Science W/Lab [M/S]

-Formerly ENVS 100
+Formerly ENVS 100, ENVS& 101

-ENVS 174|Intro to Meteorology and the Atmosphere [M/S]
+ENVS 174|Intro to Meteorology and The Atmosphere [M/S]

 ENVS 310|Environmental Issues [M/S]

-Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.
+Acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.